Movement Disorders

 At vero eos et accusamus et iusto odio dignissimos ducimus qui blanditiis praesentium voluptatum deleniti atque corrupti quos dolores et quas.

 The significant impact of Parkinson disease on sleep was clearly noted in James Parkinson’s remarkable description of the illness in his 1817 monograph, “An Essay on the Shaking Palsy.”
 He correctly noted that the motoric symptoms of Parkinson disease, such as severe nocturnal emergent tremor or nocturnal immobility, have great potential to interrupt sleep.
-Today, we are aware that the sleep-Parkinson disease interaction takes many other forms, including the effect of Parkinson drugs or Parkinson-associated behavioral symptoms (depression and psychosis) on sleep, and the (mostly beneficial) effect of sleep on the symptoms of the disease.
+Today, we are aware that sleep disorders are common in people with Parkinson disease, increasing in frequency during the course of the disease and impairing quality of life.
+The sleep–Parkinson disease interaction takes many forms, including the detrimental effect of Parkinson drugs on sleep, the degeneration of the neural structures that modulate sleep, Parkinson-associated behavioral symptoms (depression and psychosis) or symptoms that interfere with motility in bed, and the (mostly beneficial) effect of sleep on the symptoms of the disease (20).
 The author highlights the common sleep disorders found in Parkinson disease, looking at both the potential etiologies and treatment options.
-One of the most striking sleep problems in Parkinson disease is excessive daytime sleepiness, which is in part due to medication side effects, but also highly correlated with age and duration of disease.
-We have also learned that many sleep disorders that are moderately common in the general population, such as restless legs syndrome and REM sleep behavior disorder, could be more prevalent among Parkinson patients, the latter condition sometimes antedating clinical Parkinson disease by years.
-Finally, this update discusses the role of circadian disruption in the development of Parkinson disease, an exciting new area of research and potential intervention.
+One of the most striking sleep problems in Parkinson disease is excessive daytime sleepiness, which is due in part to medication side effects but is also highly correlated with age and duration of disease.
+We have also learned that some sleep disorders, such as REM sleep behavior disorder, can sometimes antedate clinical Parkinson disease by years.
+Finally, this update discusses the role of circadian disruption in the development of Parkinson disease, an exciting area of research and potential intervention.

 • REM sleep behavior disorder is one of the most common sleep disorders associated with Parkinson disease and sometimes antedates the motoric features of Parkinson disease by years. | |